2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 #### Nourishing

 After being saved, the believers need to grow in the divine life.
 After a new child is born, they must be nourished; this is to feed the lambs (John 21:15).
-This could be through the home meetings and group meetings, where we lead to to function in the meetings and to care for one another.
+This is through consistent contact in home meetings and group meetings, where we lead them to function in the meetings and to care for one another.

 #### Perfecting